 After becoming interested and involved in vaccine science at the state level, Martinez said she was ready to take her efforts to the national stage.

-Applications for the 2016 AAFP Vaccine Science Fellowship positions are currently open with a deadline to submit of April 22.
+Applications for the 2016-2017 AAFP Vaccine Science Fellowship positions are currently open with a submission deadline of April 22.
 The two fellowship positions will work with mentors to become more knowledgeable about vaccine science and policy.

 Applications should be emailed to Pamela Carter-Smith, M.P.A., along with a curriculum vitae, letter of interest, completed conflict of interest form and letter from the physician's institution or department agreeing that 10 percent of the applicant's time can be devoted to the fellowship.